RedBlueBird/automatic-oiiai/README.md

 Under project directory, run command in terminal `python CatSynthsize.py -i {input_audio_file_path}`.
 If input path empty, it is defaulted to `train01.wav`.

-Depending on the tempo and richness of the input lyrics, 1 minute of music takes about 1-6 minutes to process.
+Depending on the tempo and richness of the input music, 1 minute takes about 1-6 minutes to process.

 ## Credits